Kitware/CDash/docs/NOTIFICATIONS.md

 ```
 ### Subscriber

-A subscriber is some entity that is able to subscribe a submission via topics.
+A subscriber is some entity that is able to subscribe to a submission via topics.
 Currently CDash has two implementations of a Subscriber; 1) a user; 2) a commit author.
 Users' topics are set by evaluating the preferences they've set through the CDash UI.
 Commit authors have a set of topics with which they are provided.
 Subscribers' topics are evaluated against an actionable submission to determine if the Subscriber is subscribed to any given submission.
 Example:

 ```php
 /**